 Day of the year (dayofyear)

 Returns the day of the year from a given timestamp.
-Optionally, you can add a timezone different than your current one.
+Optionally, you can check it in a time zone different than yours.

 How does it work in the search window?